Civil discourse: 19th Century

+20th Century

-Philosopher Marshall McLuhan explores channels by which civil discourse may be engaged with in his book Understanding Media: The Extensions of Man (1964).
-The title of this chapter, The Medium is the Message has become a term in communication theory.
+Philosopher Marshall McLuhan1964 work Understanding Media: The Extensions of Man explored how communication channels influence discourse.
+Understanding Media: The Extensions of Man (1964).
+The title of this chapter, The Medium is the Message His famous phrase "The medium is the message" predicted the impact of the internet on civil discourse..
 This exploration is widely understood to be a great predictor of the internet today, and how discourse on the internet works.
-The main idea of this work is that those channels by which we communicate discourse on are just as important as the content of the discourse itself.
+The main idea of this work is that those channels by which people communicate are just as important as the content of the discourse itself.

+The 21st Century

 In 2001, social psychologist Kenneth J. Gergen described civil discourse as the "language of dispassionate objectivity", and suggested that it requires respect of the other participants, such as the reader.
 It neither diminishes the others' moral worth, nor questions their good judgment; it avoids hostility, direct antagonism, or excessive persuasion; it requires modesty and an appreciation for the other participant's experiences.

 A 2011 assessment of civil discourse from Bob Stein, quoted in an article by Maria Bustillos, echoed Locke's statements, and highlighted civil discourse's usefulness in the Internet age: "'The truth of a discipline, idea or episode in history lies in these interstices,' he said.
 'If you want to understand something complicated it's helpful to look at the back and forth of competing voices or views.'"

 The Charles Koch Institute stated in 2018 that "Democracy presupposes that citizens are deeply engaged in the debates of our public life, and that good outcomes are reached by the airing of all arguments on the policy questions of the day, with the presumption that the most persuasive and well-reasoned will earn the support of a majority of voters."

-According to American University's Project on Civil Discourse in 2018, civil discourse is not purely performative or mere politeness; instead, it is truthful and productive.
-It is each speaker's own responsibility to engage in civil discourse.
-Civil discourse is not an exercise in martyrdom or telling other people who they are; civil discourse is audience-based and about both listening and talking.
+According to American University's Project on Civil Discourse in 2018, civil discourse is not purely performative or mere politeness, not an exercise in martyrdom or telling other people who they are; instead, it is truthful and productive, based on engaging with one's audience through both listening and talking, and it is each speaker's own responsibility to engage in civil discourse.

-Civility generally involves behaviors such as looking for areas of agreement as a jumping off point for discussions about differences, listening beyond one's biases, and encouraging others to do the same, said nursing educators Emily Gamm and Amy J. Barton in 2022.
+In April 2022, nursing educators Emily Gamm and Amy J. Barton said that "Civility generally involves behaviors such as looking for areas of agreement as a jumping off point for discussions about differences, listening beyond one's biases, and encouraging others to do the same".